Policies and Procedures

 Topics to cover

-- Check-in procedure
+- Check-in policy and procedures

 - Crash and near-miss reporting